veldanie/Dionysus-python3/doc/python/alphashapes.rst

 .. _`Delaunay triangulation`:   http://en.wikipedia.org/wiki/Delaunay_triangulation

+.. function:: fill_alpha_complex(points, complex)

+    Based on the dimension of the first point, decides which of the two functions below to call.

 .. function:: fill_alpha2D_complex(points, complex)

     Appends to the `complex` the simplices of the 2D Delaunay triangulation on the `points`.

 .. function:: fill_alpha3D_complex(points, complex)

     Appends to the `complex` the simplices of the 3D Delaunay triangulation on the `points`.